 - Celery sticks

-- Lay the wings on a rack on a rimmed baking tray and let them dry in the fridge overnight.
+- If you plan ahead, lay the wings on a rack on a rimmed baking tray and let them dry uncovered in the fridge overnight.
 Alternatively, pat them dry with paper towels.

-- Preheat the oven to 250F / 120C.
+- Preheat the oven to 250°F/120°C (all oven types).
 Put one oven shelf in the lower quarter of the oven and one in the top quarter.

-- Place the wings in a large ziplock bag.
-Add the baking powder and salt.
-Shake the bag to coat the wings evenly.
+- Place the wings in a large bowl.
+Sprinkle over baking powder and salt.
+Use hands to toss well (or shake in ziplock bag) to coat wings evenly.

 - Whisk together the Sauce ingredients.
 Keep warm or reheat just prior to using.

 - Mash the blue cheese with sour cream until smooth (or to your taste).

 - Add remaining ingredients and mix well until combined, using milk to get it to the consistency you want.